esthermesirionye-cy/Networkwalks-Cybersecurity-Lab-Set-up/README.md

 #### 3. Kali Linux Setup

-* Extracted the downloaded Kali Linux image file using local extraction tools (Winamp / 7-Zip).
+* Extracted the downloaded Kali Linux image file using local extraction tools (Winamp).
-* Imported Kali Linux into VirtualBox and configured RAM and CPU resources.
+* Imported Kali Linux into VirtualBox and configured the RAM.
 * Attached Adapter 1 directly to the newly created *NAT Network*.
-* Configured guest integration settings:
+* Configured guest integration setting * *Shared Folder:
-* *Shared Clipboard:* Bidirectional
-* *Drag and Drop:* Bidirectional
-* *Shared Folder:* Mapped the host /downloads folder to Kali Linux.
+* * Mapped the host /downloads folder to Kali Linux.
 * Booted Kali Linux and set the static IP address to 10.0.0.2/24.

 #### 4. Testing & VM Snapshot